smcalilly/smcalilly.github.io/_posts/2021-09-25-razor-blade.markdown

 categories: writing fiction
 ---

 My parents took me to my cousin’s wedding.
 I wore my brother's oversized suit for it.
+The sleeves came down all the way to the end of my thumb.
 I had my first facial hairs and I was excited.

 We got in the car and Mom saw my whiskers in the rearview mirror.
 She said we gotta get you a razor blade before we go in public.
 Dad said we could use his pocket knife and Mom said no your dull blade won’t cut it.